The Apthorp: Features

 Six service elevators lead from the basement to all stories, while four passenger elevators run between the lobby and the top story.
 The building contains a steel superstructure, including floor beams made of pig iron.
 The partitions between each apartment are made of terracotta, which was intended to limit the spread of fire.
 Marble, glass, onyx, and light stone were only used for decorative purposes, and the Apthorp originally did not contain any wood decorations, except for furniture.
 As a further fireproofing measure, the building also contained kalamein doors and a system of standpipes.
 In addition, each corner of the building contained a mail chute.

+Ground story and basement

+Each of the building's four sections has its own lobby with elevators and staircases; the doors of each lobby had marble frames, and the lobbies' walls were made of Caen stone.
+As originally designed, the ground level contained physicians' offices, which could be accessed directly from the street, in addition to a drugstore and bank on Broadway at the corners with 78th and 79th Streets.
+One of the ground-level duplex apartments was a physician's office, where the bedroom was on the upper level.
+At the time of the Apthorp's completion, large apartment buildings in New York City did not typically have ground-story storefronts, since the public generally considered such buildings to be entirely residential.
+The ground-level offices were converted to storefronts at some point between 1910 and 1939.

+In 2011, a 8300 ft2 amenity area with a gym, playroom, and entertainment center was built in the basement.
+The space contains cork and oak floors, gilded plaster columns, and marble-covered tables.